 All staff at The Brow CP School are aware of their duty to raise concerns, where they exist, which may include the attitude or actions of colleagues.
 The school's Whistleblowing Policy is there to support and aid them in these circumstances.
-The whistleblowing policy is shared with all staff, volunteers and governors at induction, and available to all in the 'Key Documents' file kept in the staffroom.
+The whistleblowing policy is shared with all staff, volunteers and governors at induction, and available to all.
+A hard copy can be found in the staff room and electronic copies on the shared drive.